chrisfarms/jsapi/README.md

 # JSAPI

+## Overview

 JSAPI is a Go ([golang](http://golang.org)) package for embedding the spidermonkey javascript interpreter into your Go projects.

 ## Example

+Here is a quick example of exposing a simple Go function to javascript, calling the function and printing the resulting value out.

 ```go
 package main